-Between 2016 and 2021, bilateral debt constituted an important share of Angola's external Government debt (excluding Sonangol debt) and accounted for 11.4 per cent.
-(U.S.\$5.3 billion) in 2021, 12.6 per cent.
-(U.S.\$5.8 billion) in 2020, and 13.3 per cent.
-(U.S.\$6.0 billion) in 2019, as compared to 16.8 per cent.
-(U.S.\$7.3 billion) in 2018, 20.0 per cent.
-(U.S.\$8.0 billion) in 2017 and 22.5 per cent.
-(U.S.\$8.2 billion) in 2016.
-As at 31 December 2021, Angola's bilateral debt stood at U.S.\$5.3 billion, constituting 11.4 per cent. of Angola's external Government debt (excluding Sonangol debt).
+Between 2018 and 30 June 2024, bilateral debt constituted an important share of Angola's external Government debt (excluding Sonangol debt) and accounted for 8.3 per cent.
+(U.S.\$3.8 billion) as at 30 June 2024, 9.3 per cent.
+(U.S.\$4.3 billion) in 2023, 9.9 per cent.
+(U.S.\$5.2 billion) in 2022 and 10.7 per cent.
+(U.S.\$5.5 billion) in 2021, as compared to 11.5 per cent.
+(U.S.\$5.8 billion) in 2020, 12.0 per cent.
+(U.S.\$6.0 billion) in 2019 and 15.3 per cent.
+(U.S.\$7.3 billion) in 2018.
+As at 30 June 2024, Angola's bilateral debt stood at U.S.\$3.8 billion, constituting 8.3 per cent. of Angola's external Government debt (excluding Sonangol debt).
 This decrease in bilateral debt comes as a result of Angola's access to alternative sources of external financings, such as the international capital markets.
 The composition of Angola's major bilateral creditors, however, has changed over time.
 Until the mid-2000s, Angola's principal bilateral creditors were Brazil, Spain, Portugal and France.
 Since 2010, China has become Angola's major bilateral creditor, primarily due to a significant volume of Chinese export credit financing for infrastructure projects across Angola, in which Chinese construction and infrastructure companies are extensively engaged.
-In 2021, Angola's outstanding external public debt (including Sonangol) due to China and Chinese commercial banks amounted to U.S.\$24.9 billion, having increased significantly from U.S.\$21.8 billion in 2016.
-Angola's second and third largest bilateral creditors in the last three years were Portugal and Canada, with outstanding principal bilateral amounts of U.S.\$0.4 billion and U.S.\$0.3 billion, respectively, for 2021.
+As at 30 June 2024, Angola's outstanding external public debt (including Sonangol) due to China and Chinese commercial banks amounted to U.S.\$15.8 billion.
+Angola's second and third largest bilateral creditors in the last three years were Canada and Portugal, with outstanding principal bilateral amounts of U.S.\$0.3 billion and U.S.\$0.1 billion, respectively, as at 30 June 2024.

 As a result of the escalation of global economic pressures caused by the Covid-19 pandemic and the global oil supply shock, Angola availed itself of the DSSI by signing a MOU with the Paris Club G20/DSSI Secretariat on 31 August 2020 and two amendments to the MOU on 7 January 2021 and 27 July 2021.
 Pursuant to the MOU, the representatives of the Paris Club creditor countries provided Angola with a time-bound suspension of debt service due from 1 May 2020 until 31 December 2021.
-Amounts re-profiled benefit from a one-year grace period for the amount suspended during this period, followed by three years of repayments for amounts subject to the 2020 suspension and five years for amounts subject to the 2021 suspension.
+Amounts re-profiled benefitted from a one-year grace period for the amount suspended during this period, followed by three years of repayments for amounts subject to the 2020 suspension and five years for amounts subject to the 2021 suspension.

-In addition, and following the instructions from the G20/DSSI Secretariat, Angola also negotiated with certain of its other bilateral creditors, specifically those sovereign entities that have financing arrangements in place with Angola but are not part of the G20, in order to obtain equal or better treatment than the one granted by the terms and conditions of the DSSI.
+In addition, and following the instructions from the G20/DSSI Secretariat, Angola negotiated with certain of its other bilateral creditors, specifically those sovereign entities that have financing arrangements in place with Angola but are not part of the G20, in order to obtain equal or better treatment than the one granted by the terms and conditions of the DSSI.
 These negotiations resulted in the deferral of principal payments from May 2020 through May 2023.
-Angola continued - and continues - to make interest payments on such re-profiled bilateral debt, the principal amounts of which were not amortised.
+Angola continued - and continues - to make interest payments on such reprofiled bilateral debt, the principal amounts of which were not amortised.

-Access to the DSSI for the period 1 May 2020 through 31 December 2021, together with Angola's debt re-profiling with certain other bilateral creditors, defers in aggregate approximately U.S.\$6.4 billion of debt service payments through the periods indicated.
+Access to the DSSI for the period 1 May 2020 through 31 December 2021, together with Angola's debt reprofiling with certain other bilateral creditors, deferred in aggregate approximately U.S.\$6.4 billion of debt service payments through the periods indicated.
 See "- Composition of Angola's external debt" below.